Coffee farmer planting trees

 - Assist farmers to achieve high certification standards (in water management, biodiversity and fair treatment of workers, for example) through our long-term partner Rainforest Alliance (since 2003) and Fairtrade.

-- Pursue innovative solutions to farmer welfare, including the expansion of the AAA Farmer Future Program initially through a retirement savings plan for farmers in Colombia.
+- Pursue innovative solutions to farmer welfare, including the expansion of the AAA Farmer Future Program (PDF, 170Kb) initially through a retirement savings plan for farmers in Colombia.

 “This cutting-edge approach will help us further build on the real impact we together are having on the ground in farming communities, driving economic and environmental benefits for over 60,000 farmers who are part of the AAA Program,” said Tensie Whelan, President of the Rainforest Alliance.

 The expansion of the AAA Program in Africa plays a key role in allowing the company to source 100% of its coffee from the AAA Program.
-To that end, Nespresso will invest CHF 15 million in Kenya and Ethiopia.
+To that end, Nespresso will invest CHF 15 million in Kenya and Ethiopia (PDF, 222Kb).
 Nespresso also plans to revive high quality coffee production in South Sudan as part of this investment.

 Recycling capsules in a Nespresso boutique